jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 ```
 <div align=center><img src="imgs/v2/24.png" alt="drawing" width="800"/></div>

-Another kind of assignment operator, where the assignment operator “<=” used is called non-blocking.
+Another kind of assignment operator, where the assignment operator “<=” is used, is called non-blocking.
-The statement that uses the non-blocking operator does not block the execution; however the assignment
+The statement that uses the non-blocking operator does not block the execution; however, the assignment
 is scheduled to occur in the future.
 When the non-blocking assignment is executed, the right-hand side
-expression is evaluated at that time and its value is scheduled to be assigned to the left-hand side target
+expression is evaluated at that time.
+Its value is scheduled to be assigned to the left-hand side target
 and the execution continues with the next statement.
 The non-blocking statements are widely used for
 content transfer across multiple registers (often in parallel) when a desired clock event occurs